devassistant/dapi/README.md

 echo GITHUB-API-SECRET >> ${OPENSHIFT_DATA_DIR}github
 ````

-Don't forget to update settings.py with your e-mail address and ALLOWED_HOSTS.
+Don't forget to update settings.py with your e-mail address, ALLOWED_HOSTS and SITE_URL.

 Go to `http://website.url/admin`, log in as admin and add a Profile for your admin user!
 Feel free to disable admin on production.